A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 for some $p(x,t)p(y_1|x,y_{\mathrm{r}})p(y_{\mathrm{r}})p(w|y_{\mathrm{r}},t)$ such that $I(W;Y_{\mathrm{r}}|T)\leq C_0$. \end{theorem} \begin{remark} The time-sharing random variable $T$ was not included in the statement of the above theorem in \cite{tandon2008new}.
 We believe it is necessary, however, since the Markov chain $(W_T,T)\rightarrow Y_{\rmr, T}\rightarrow X_T$ does not hold with the identification of auxiliary random variables in \cite{tandon2008new}.
 The upper bound in Theorem \ref{thm:TU08} with $T$ still provides a converse for the example considered in~\cite{aleksic2009capacity}. \end{remark}

 Next, we show that the bound in Corollary \ref{prop2} strictly improves over the bound in Theorem \ref{thm:TU08}.

-\begin{proposition} The bound in Corollary \ref{prop2} is less than or equal to the bound in Theorem \ref{thm:TU08}.
-Moreover, the inclusion is strict for the following class of relay channels.
+\begin{proposition} The bound in Corollary \ref{prop2} is tighter than the bound in Theorem \ref{thm:TU08}.
+Moreover, the tightness is strict for the following class of relay channels.
 Consider a relay channel with i.i.d. output sequence $p(y_{\rmr})p(y_1|x,y_{\rmr})$ such that the channel $p(y_1|x, Y_{\rmr}=y_{\rmr})$ is generic for every $y_{\rmr}$, and for which there is no random variable $K$ such that $H(K|X,Y_1)=H(K|X,Y_\rmr)=0$ but $H(K|X)>0$.
 For such a channel, if the compress-forward lower bound with time-sharing does not match the bound in Theorem \ref{thm:TU08}, then the bound in Corollary \ref{prop2} strictly improves upon the bound in Theorem \ref{thm:TU08}. \end{proposition} The proof of this proposition is given in Section \ref{prooflemmaTU}.

-We can show that the class for which the inclusion is strict is non-empty.
-In \cite[Section VII]{tandon2008new} it is shown that for a channel of the form $Y_1=XY_\rmr + N$, where $N$ and $Y_\rmr$ are Bernoulli random variables independent of the binary $X$, the compress-forward lower bound (without time-sharing) is significantly below the outer bound in Theorem \ref{thm:TU08}.
+We can show that the class for which the improvement is strict is non-empty.
+In \cite[Section VII]{tandon2008new} it is shown that for a channel of the form $Y_1=XY_\rmr + N$, where $N$ and $Y_\rmr$ are Bernoulli random variables independent of the binary $X$, the compress-forward lower bound (without time-sharing) is significantly smaller than the upper bound in Theorem \ref{thm:TU08}.
 Further from Figure 4 in \cite{tandon2008new}, it is evident that even with time-sharing the compress-forward lower bound continues to be below the bound in Theorem \ref{thm:TU08}.
 Now consider the perturbed version of the channel $Y_1=(XY_\rmr + N)Z + (X + N)(1-Z)$, where $Z$ is independent of all other random variables and $\P(Z=1)=1-\eps$.
-Observe that this perturbed channel satisfies the assumptions in Proposition \ref{lemmaTU}; however, by the continuity of the various bounds in the channel parameters, the gap between the compress-forward rate (with time-sharing) and the upper bound continues to be non-zero for small enough values of $\eps$.
+We argue below that the perturbed channel satisfies the assumptions in Proposition \ref{lemmaTU}.
+Therefore, by the continuity of the various bounds in the channel parameters, the gap between the compress-forward rate (with time-sharing) and the upper bound continues to be non-zero for small enough values of $\eps$.